abdo3adel/sql-data-cleaning-project/README.md

-# SQL Data Cleaning Project – Layoffs Dataset
+#  Layoffs Data Cleaning Project (SQL)

 #  Overview
-This project focuses on cleaning and preparing a layoffs dataset using SQL.
+This project focuses on cleaning and preparing a real-world layoffs dataset using SQL.
-The goal is to ensure data quality, consistency, and reliability for further analysis.
+The goal is to transform raw data into a clean, structured format suitable for analysis by handling duplicates, missing values, and inconsistent formatting.

 ---

-# Objectives
+##  Objectives
-- Clean raw layoffs data
-- Remove duplicates
+- Create a safe staging environment for data cleaning
+- Identify and remove duplicate records
+- Standardize inconsistent text and date formats
-- Handle missing values (NULLs)
+- Handle missing values in key fields
-- Standardize text fields
-- Convert data types for proper analysis
+- Remove unnecessary columns after processing

 ---

 # Tools Used
 - MySQL
 - SQL (CTE, Window Functions, Data Cleaning techniques)

 ---

-## 🔄 Workflow Steps
+#  Data Cleaning Process

 ### 1. Data Staging
-- Created `layoff_staging` table from raw dataset
+- Created `layoff_staging` table from the raw `layoffs` dataset
-- Preserved original data to avoid direct modifications

-### 2. Duplicate Handling
-- Created `layoff_staging2` table with helper column (`row_num`)
-- Used `ROW_NUMBER()` with CTE to identify duplicate records
-- Removed duplicate rows successfully

-### 3. Handling Missing Values
-- Identified NULL values in key columns (industry, total_laid_off, percentage_laid_off)
-- Removed rows where both `total_laid_off` and `percentage_laid_off` were NULL due to insufficient data

-### 4. Data Cleaning & Standardization
-- Used `TRIM()` to remove extra spaces
-- Cleaned trailing characters from text fields
-- Standardized inconsistent values

-### 5. Date Formatting
-- Converted `date` column from TEXT to proper DATE format using `STR_TO_DATE()`
-- Updated column type to DATE for accurate time-based analysis

-### 6. Final Cleanup
-- Removed helper column (`row_num`) after completing deduplication process
+- Duplicated data into a second staging table (`layoff_staging2`) for safe transformations

 ---

+### 2. Removing Duplicates
+- Used `ROW_NUMBER()` with `PARTITION BY` to identify duplicate rows
+- Applied a CTE to isolate duplicates
+- Removed duplicate records from the dataset

+---

+### 3. Data Standardization
+- Used `TRIM()` to remove extra spaces from text fields
+- Standardized values in `company`, `industry`, and `country`
+- Cleaned trailing punctuation from country names
+- Converted inconsistent date formats using `STR_TO_DATE()`
+- Changed `date` column type from TEXT to DATE

+---

+### 4. Handling Missing Values (NULLs)
+- Identified missing values in `industry`, `total_laid_off`, and `percentage_laid_off`
+- Applied a selective approach:
+  - Some NULL values were retained to preserve data integrity
+  - Some were considered for imputation using related records (same company)
+  - Rows with no reliable information were removed

+---

+### 5. Removing Unnecessary Data
+- Deleted rows where both `total_laid_off` and `percentage_laid_off` were NULL
+- Dropped helper column `row_num` after completing duplicate detection

+---

 ##  Key SQL Concepts Used
 - CTE (Common Table Expressions)
 - Window Functions (ROW_NUMBER)
-- String Functions (TRIM)
-- Date Functions (STR_TO_DATE)
+- Data Cleaning Functions (TRIM, STR_TO_DATE)
 - Data Type Conversion (ALTER TABLE)
-- Data Cleaning Best Practices
+- Filtering and Conditional Deletion

 ---

 ##  Outcome
-A clean and structured dataset ready for analysis and visualization, free from duplicates, inconsistent formats, and invalid data entries.
+A clean, structured, and analysis-ready dataset with:
+- No duplicate records
+- Standardized text and date formats
+- Improved data consistency
+- Reduced noise from invalid or incomplete rows

 ---

-##  What I Learned
-- Real-world data is messy and requires structured cleaning
+##  Key Learnings
 - Importance of staging tables in data workflows
-- How to handle duplicates and missing values properly
-- Practical use of SQL for data preprocessing
+- Practical use of SQL for real-world data cleaning

----

-## 📁 Project Structure
+- How to handle duplicates using window functions
+- Balancing between data removal and data retention
+- Data quality decision-making (delete vs impute vs retain NULLs)